Slavoj Žižek

-Slavoj Žižek (/ˈslɑːvɔɪ ˈʒiːʒɛk/ SLAH-voy-_-ZHEE-zhek; /sl/; born 21 March 1949) is a Slovenian neo-Marxist philosopher, cultural theorist and public intellectual.
+Slavoj Žižek (born 21 March 1949) is a Slovenian philosopher, cultural theorist and public intellectual.

-Žižek is the international director of the Birkbeck Institute for the Humanities at the University of London, Global Distinguished Professor of German at New York University, professor of philosophy and psychoanalysis at the European Graduate School and senior researcher at the Institute for Sociology and Philosophy at the University of Ljubljana.
-He primarily works on continental philosophy (particularly Hegelianism, psychoanalysis and Marxism) and political theory, as well as film criticism and theology.
+Žižek is a Global Distinguished Professor of German at New York University, professor of philosophy and psychoanalysis at the European Graduate School and senior researcher at the Institute for Sociology and Philosophy at the University of Ljubljana.
+He was the international director of the Birkbeck Institute for the Humanities at the University of London from 2004 until September 2025.
+He primarily works on continental philosophy (particularly Hegelianism, Lacanian psychoanalysis and Marxism) and political theory, as well as film criticism and theology.

-Žižek is the most famous associate of the Ljubljana School of Psychoanalysis, a group of Slovenian academics working on German idealism, Lacanian psychoanalysis, ideology critique, and media criticism.
-His breakthrough work was 1989's The Sublime Object of Ideology, his first book in English, which was decisive in the introduction of the Ljubljana School's thought to English-speaking audiences.
+Žižek is an associate of the Ljubljana School of Psychoanalysis, a group of Slovenian academics working on German idealism, Lacanian psychoanalysis, ideology critique, and media criticism.
+His first book in English is The Sublime Object of Ideology (1989), which was used in the introduction of the Ljubljana School's thought to English-speaking audiences.
 He has written over 50 books in multiple languages and speaks Slovene, Serbo-Croatian, English, German, and French.
-The idiosyncratic style of his public appearances, frequent magazine op-eds, and academic works, characterised by the use of obscene jokes and pop cultural examples, as well as politically incorrect provocations, have gained him fame, controversy and criticism both in and outside academia.
+The idiosyncratic style of his public appearances, frequent magazine op-eds, and academic works, characterised by the use of obscene jokes and pop cultural examples, as well as politically incorrect provocations, have gained him fame, controversy, and criticism both in and outside academia.

 Life and career

 Early life

 Žižek was born in Ljubljana, PR Slovenia, Yugoslavia, into a middle-class family.
 His father Jože Žižek was an economist and civil servant from the region of Prekmurje in eastern Slovenia.
 His mother Vesna, a native of the Gorizia Hills in the Slovenian Littoral, was an accountant in a state enterprise.
 His parents were atheists.
 He spent most of his childhood in the coastal town of Portorož, where he was exposed to Western film, theory and popular culture.
-When Žižek was a teenager his family moved back to Ljubljana where he attended Bežigrad High School.
+When Žižek was a teenager, his family moved back to Ljubljana where he attended Bežigrad High School.
 Originally wanting to become a filmmaker himself, he abandoned these ambitions and chose to pursue philosophy instead.